manpreets7/webqna/README.md

 # Web Q&A

-Web Q&A is an LLM-based tool that searches the web and provides answers to your questions.
+Web Q&A is an LLM-powered service that searches the web, analyzes the information and provides long-form answers to your questions.
 It is powered by Claude Sonnet 3.5 and Brave Search API.

 ## Table of Contents